WYWM Logo

 About us

-In the course of carrying out our activities, MentorConnect Pty Ltd (ACN 606 794 674), WYWM Pty Ltd (ACN 615 621 577), WYWMCyber Pty Ltd (ACN 621 325 013), WithYouWithMe Inc (EIN 83-0780159) (henceforth WithYouWithMe (WYWM)) will collect, store, use and disclose personal information.
+In the course of carrying out our activities, MentorConnect Pty Ltd (ACN 606 794 674), WYWM Pty Ltd (ACN 615 621 577), WYWMCyber Pty Ltd (ACN 621 325 013), WithYouWithMe Inc (EIN 83-0780159), and any other WithYouWithMe legal entities (henceforth WithYouWithMe (WYWM)) will collect, store, use and disclose personal information.
 We are committed to the protection of your personal information and to compliance with regional privacy law and other privacy obligations and commitments.

 For the purposes of the GDPR we are a data processor and a data controller.